Share this nature reserve with others

 Mixed terrain.
 Good path networks but raised walkways are not suitable for mobility scooters and the meadow has no pathways.
 Children should be supervised at all times.

 Access and Parking

 Situated near the A1 and the Metrocentre, the reserve can be reached via the B6317 Swalwell to Blaydon Road.
-Parking is available at the car park near the old Blaydon swimming baths site.
+Parking is available at the car park near the Blaydon Youth and community Centre.
 Head north east for 200m to the reserve entrance.
 At the western end of the disused railway, there is a connection from Shibdon Meadow to Shibdon Pond under the A1 dual carriageway.